District 63: Success Without Boundaries

 - First Steps Preschool, which offers a community preschool, as well as programs for at-risk and special needs children.
 Construction on our new First Steps early leaning center is underway; the facility should open in 2020.

-- Our Expanded Learning Program, which offers exceptional enrichment activities for students, including its award-winning After School programs; winter, spring, and summer break programs; a Basketball League; and open gym nights.
+- Our Expanded Learning Program, which offers exceptional enrichment activities for students, including before and after school programs; winter, spring, and summer break programs; a Basketball League; and open gym nights.